Social Phobia (Social Anxiety Disorder): Always Embarrassed

 Social phobia sometimes runs in families, but no one knows for sure why some people have it, while others don't.
 Researchers have found that several parts of the brain are involved in fear and anxiety.
+Some researchers think that misreading of others’ behavior may play a role in causing social phobia.
+For example, you may think that people are staring or frowning at you when they truly are not.
+Weak social skills are another possible cause of social phobia.
+For example, if you have weak social skills, you may feel discouraged after talking with people and may worry about doing it in the future.
 By learning more about fear and anxiety in the brain, scientists may be able to create better treatments.
 Researchers are also looking for ways in which stress and environmental factors may play a role.

 How is social phobia treated?

 First, talk to your doctor about your symptoms.
-Your doctor should do an exam to make sure that another physical problem isn't causing the symptoms.
+Your doctor should do an exam to make sure that an unrelated physical problem isn’t causing the symptoms.
 The doctor may refer you to a mental health specialist.

 Social phobia is generally treated with psychotherapy, medication, or both.

 Psychotherapy.
-A type of psychotherapy called cognitive behavior therapy is especially useful for treating social phobia.
+A type of psychotherapy called cognitive behavioral therapy (CBT) is especially useful for treating social phobia.
 It teaches a person different ways of thinking, behaving, and reacting to situations that help him or her feel less anxious and fearful.
 It can also help people learn and practice social skills.